huggingface/evaluate/metrics/poseval/README.md

 ## Output values

-This metric returns a a classification report as a dictionary with a summary of scores for overall and per type:
+This metric returns a classification report as a dictionary with a summary of scores for overall and per type:

 Overall (weighted and macro avg):